Backend Wiring

 }

-function convertDocToObj(doc) {
+function convertDocToObj(doc: any) {

 doc._id = doc._id.toString();